 We aim to provide our readers with guides, reviews, tips and tricks in particular running products that can help you get the most out of your run such as running shoes, headphones and of course, GPS watches.

 We also have a page that is dedicated to the best podcasts for running that is constantly updated.
 These podcasts are perfect for runners as they provide heaps of knowledge in becoming better runners.
 They provide self-improvement tips as well as research and studies around training techniques and diets used by professional or recreational runners.

 We regularly post to our blog as well, where you can find motivation through the experience of other runners as well as guides and tips to become a better one yourself.

-Our lead blog editor, Marko has completed a trail marathon and is a regular recreational runner that loves to run in style with the right running music as well as gear to capture key metrics like GPS watches.
+Our blog editor, Marko has completed a trail marathon and is a regular recreational runner that loves to run in style with the right running music as well as gear to capture key metrics such as GPS watches.

 As such Marko has a passion in reviewing and testing these products and shares his findings with the visitors at the JogTunes blog.

 If you’re interested, Marko has also written a guide on how to choose your first pair of running shoes, a great spot for beginners.